Internal Security Operations Command: Communist Suppression Operations Command

-The Communist Suppression Operations Command (CSOC) was established in 1965 with the assistance of the United States to coordinate nationwide anti-communist operations.
+The Communist Suppression Operations Command (CSOC) was established in 1964 with the assistance of the United States, with the aim of coordinating counterinsurgency and counterintelligence operations.

 Following the 17 November 1971 coup by military dictators Thanom Kittikachorn and Praphas Charusathien, Praphas appointed himself interior minister, chief of police, and head of CSOC.

 The CSOC was implicated in several atrocities in its 1970s war against leftist groups.
 This included the Red Drum Massacre, the mass murder of southern Thai activists by burning them alive in gasoline drums.

 Student leader Thirayuth Boonmee showed evidence that the destruction of Ban Na Sai village, Bueng Kan District, Nong Khai Province (As of 2011, Bueng Kan Province) in northeast Thailand was the handiwork of the CSOC.
 The military had earlier claimed that the Communist Party of Thailand (CPT) was responsible for the village's destruction.

 CSOC's name was changed to ISOC in 1974.

 Operations during the 1970s

 ISOC conducted operations in cities and the Thai countryside to subvert leftist groups through propaganda and violence.
 In 1973, the ISOC commenced a bombing campaign against hill tribe villages in northern Thailand.
+To prevent guerrillas from using their forest bases, the ISOC destroyed nearly 6 e6rai of forest annually between 1973 and 1978.

 Prime Minister to-be Prem Tinsulanonda was a senior officer of the ISOC.

 ISOC's role declined starting in the early-1980s after the downfall of the CPT.
 However, it still had great influence.
 On 1 April 1987, after Prime Minister Kukrit Pramoj claimed that ISOC had been brainwashed by communists, over 200 Thai Army Rangers attacked the prime minister's residence.